avkhadiev/bbtoDijet/README.md

 1. Run the trigger on MC b-jet signal data to see what the distribution should look like.
 2. Estimate the fraction of b-jets in real data (requires summing data + signal, allow normalizations to float, and find best fit by maximizing the likelihood function)

-## Current questions

-1. Do I get MC samples from David?
-2. Once we know the shape of the true CSV distributution, what are the next steps?
-3. How do we tell the trigger reached the target sensitivity?
-Do we look at the mass of two leading-pT jets?
-4. To estimate the rate for our trigger, we will need to know the rate of our control trigger -- that requires running HLTPhysics jobs on control triggers to gauge their rate.